-It often involves the exploitation of adults at risk, as gangs use minors and those with mental health or addiction problems to transport drugs, money, or weapons.
-These gangs establish a base in the location they are targeting, often taking over the homes of local adults at risk by force or coercion in a practice referred to as 'cuckooing'.
+It often involves the exploitation of children, as gangs use minors and those with mental health or addiction problems to transport drugs, money, or weapons.
+These gangs establish a base in the location they are targeting, often taking over the homes of local vulnerable adults by force or coercion in a practice referred to as 'cuckooing.'
 Cuckooing is the term used when gangs establish a base in the location they are targeting, often taking over the homes of adult at risk adults by force or coercion.
 Possible signs and indicators may include:

-- Lone adult which lots of comings and goings at the property some from outside of the local area. - Individuals with multiple mobile phones or tablets or 'SIM' cards. - An increase in anti-social behaviour around the property. - Something an adult at risk has told you.
+- Lone child from outside of the area. - Individuals with multiple mobile phones or tablets or 'SIM' cards. - Children with more money, expensive clothing, or accessories than they can account for - An increase in anti-social behaviour around the property. - Something a child has told you.